 I don’t have all the answers.
 Almost definitely there are other great suggestions for preparedness just waiting to be shared.
 Please feel free to leave some comments if you have other ideas or if you disagree with my thoughts.

-Updated January 3, 2010 and originally published October 29, 2007.
+Updated February 5, 2014 and originally published October 29, 2007.
 If you enjoyed this article, subscribe to the RSS feed or receive daily emails.
-Follow @flexo on Twitter and visit our Facebook page for more updates.
+Follow @ConsumerismComm on Twitter and visit our Facebook page for more updates.